 July also hosts a number of beautiful constellations, full of interesting stories to tell.

-On July 6, Earth is at its furthest point from the sun.
-This point is called “Aphelion” and is, on average, about five million kilometres further than when the earth is at its closest point (“Perihelion”) in early January.
+The Earth reaches its furthest point to the sun on July 5.
+This point is called “Aphelion” and is, on average, about five million kilometres further than when the Earth is at its closest point (“Perihelion”) in early January.

 Sunrise and sunset times